-In order to analyze and design semiconductor lasers, it is necessary to study the components that constitute it, the principles that underlie their operation, and their functional characteristics from the perspective of a device engineer.
-To this extent, the course begins with a broad phenomenological approach in generic diode laser principles.
-It then gets into advanced discussions on semiconductor band theory, optical gain and dynamic effect in diode lasers.
-The course ends with analysis of advanced laser structures commercially in use and a brief discussion of potential future directions.
+In order to analyze and design semiconductor lasers, it is necessary to study the components that constitute them, the principles that underlie their operation, and their functional characteristics from the perspective of a device engineer.
+To this extent, the course begins with a broad phenomenological approach to generic diode laser principles.
+It then gets into advanced discussions on semiconductor band theory, and optical gain and dynamic effect in diode lasers.
+The course ends with analysis of advanced laser structures commercially in use and brief discussions on potential future directions.